Tarot Meaning of Kings

-I've seen well intentioned sources offering physical characteristics of kings in the cards, and I include a paragraph about physical traits of each king in the individual cards (links below).
+I’ve seen well-intentioned sources offering physical characteristics of kings in the cards, and I include a paragraph about the physical traits of each king in the individual cards (links below).

 However, you or your interpreter is going to know the Tarot meaning of the king by the card itself and particularly by the surrounding cards.